 More coastal walk ideas near Looe and Polperro will be at the end

-Out of the station at Looe, it’s pretty easy to navigate to the coast path.
+Out of the station at Looe, it’s pretty easy to navigate to the coastal path.
 Just follow the river, cross over the bridge, then keep going straight.

 You can see from the photos, it was low tide.
 When I arrived back into Looe later on, it was high tide.
 I will show you at the end some more photos of what it looked like.